surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Edit   Dashboard

-   To Edit the dashboard Select the dashboard created and Click on **Edit** Button.It will anvigate to Dashboard cre
+   To Edit the dashboard Select the dashboard created and Click on **Edit** Button.It will anvigate to Dashboard created.
    ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/32cd07ab577aaece73d4b9b7f53010680bda5fa0/images/edit_dash2.png)

 Add Filters to the Dashboard as shown in below image